tunapotatoes/local-sadpanda-viewer/README.md

 Download
 ---------------------
-Navigate to the bin folder and download the archive for your platform.
+Navigate to the dist folder and download the archive for your platform.

 How to use
 ---------------------